juananmol/Internship_CAB/README.md

 # Internship_CAB
+An internship has been carried out at the Center for Astrobiology (CAB) in Villafranca del Castillo, Madrid.
+The work has focused on calculating the size of ionization bubbles during the epoch of reionization.

 In this repository, you will find all the Jupyter notebook files created to calculate the different parameters and represent the various figures.
 Along with them, you will find the data tables in txt, dat, and LaTeX formats for free use.

 Here's the information about the folders: